• Skip to main content

 How to File a Claim

 If you’ve never filed a claim before, Guardian has some resources that can help.
 Visit their “Submit a Claim” page or this FAQ page that specifically addresses dental PPO claims for instructions.
+Once you file your claim, a response can take a few weeks or several months.

 Other Options if You’re Not Covered